NatronGitHub/Natron/Documentation/source/devel/roto.rst

 	* :func:`createEllipse(x,y,diameter,fromCenter,time)<>`
 	* :func:`createRectangle(x,y,size,time)<>`

-Once created, the bezier will have at least 1 control point (4 for ellipses and rectangles) and one keyframe at the time specified in parameter.
+Once created, the Bezier will have at least 1 control point (4 for ellipses and rectangles) and one keyframe at the time specified in parameter.